noahfraiture/nexzap/tutorials/1_rust/1_overview/guide.md

 # What is Rust?

 Rust is an empowering programming language designed to give you high performance and reliability through ironclad safety.
 You can build almost anything, from blazing-fast web servers to intricate system tools, with stellar performance.
 When your code finally compiles, it’s rock-solid.
 The catch?
-Getting it to compile can feel like wrestling a bear—it’s tough but rewarding.
+Getting it to compile can feel like wrestling a bear, it’s tough but rewarding.

 ## Key Features